 To decrease anxiety in dogs, you need to keep them occupied, whether mentally or physically.
 Dogs are social creatures that need social interaction and engagement.
 They also need to stay active so they do not become bored.
 When you distract your dog to the point he remains calm, you know that you have succeeded in lowering the amount of stress in his life.

+How To Calm An Anxious Dog Naturally.
 How to Help Your Pet

 To make sure your canine friend feels calmer, you need to practice the following measures.